HILLMAN CAR CLUB

 • At turn-off points, give the direction and street name.

-• Specify all distances in miles (and optionally also in kilometres).
+• Specify all distances in miles for our old cars (and optionally also in kilometres).

 1 mile = 1.609 km or use the Convert function of Microsoft Calculator Plus (for Windows XP or later).